New COVID-19 Restrictions

 1.7.
 Any activities and meetings are to be attended ONLY by TSAM members

-- Only outdoor activities/meetings of less than 15 members and adults are allowed.
+- Outdoors: Activities/meetings with 1 group of a maximum of 4 members/leaders are allowed.
 Your attention is drawn to the following:

 2.1.
 A minimum distance of 2 meters is kept between participants